Avokadoen/ballproject/KNOWN-BUGS.md

 ##### Spazzing/Jittering balloon
 - Description: Balloon spaz when user are doing slow movement
-- Possible solution: Lerp the newAngle for rotation // Include Z-axis gravity for noise-cancellation?
+- Possible solution: Lerp the newAngle for rotation // Include Z-axis gravity for noise-cancellation? // Use of GYROSCOPE sensor or GAME_ROTATION_VECTOR?
 - Cause: accelerometer give a low magnitude vector and therefore you can change rotation too fast.